ruuda/blog/posts/2015-10-04-neither-necessary-nor-sufficient.md

 is that they decouple resource lifetime from object lifetime.
 This allows for programming errors such as writing to a closed socket or not releasing a lock.

 There are constructs that can help in many cases.
 Python has `with`, C# has `using`, D has `scope`, and Haskell has `bracket`.
-These constructs bind resource lifetime to scope, so consequently they cannot be used when the resource has to outlive the current scope.
+These constructs bind resource lifetime to scope.
+A scope-based solution is often sufficient, but in some cases a resource has to outlive the current scope.
+A `using` block for instance,
-For instance, a `using` block is of no use for disposable member variables.
+is of no use for disposable member variables.

 [real-world-haskell]: http://book.realworldhaskell.org/read/io.html#io.files

-There are of course cases where manual control of resoures is required.
+Of course, sometimes manual control of resoures is required.
-A device driver _does_ care about actual addresses, and for a thread-safe cache protected by a read-write lock manual acquire and release calls might be clearer than scope-based locking.
+A device driver _does_ care about actual addresses, and manual acquire and release calls might be clearer than scope-based locking for a thread-safe cache protected by a read-write lock.
-In the specialised cases where there is need for manual resource management, neither garbage collection nor some form of automatic resource mangement can help.
+In the specialised cases where there is a need for manual resource management, neither garbage collection nor automatic resource mangement can help.

 So yes, I want a language without garbage collection.
 Because I want a language that can do _resource management_.